sydney-grant/compSPOT/README.md

 Our previously published Bioconductor package seq.hotSPOT (doi: 10.3390/cancers15051612) identifies highly mutated genomic regions based on SNV datasets.
 While this tool can identify long lists of mutated regions, we sought to establish a method for identifying which of these genomic regions have significantly higher mutation frequency compared to others and may be used as markers of carcinogenic progression.

 Methods: This function begins by measuring the mutation frequency for each unique sample for each provided genomic region.
-Beginning with the top ranked hotspot, a Kolmogorov-Smirnov test is preformed on the mutation frequency of the top genomic region compared to the normalized mutation frequency of all the lower-ranked regions.
+Beginning with the top-ranked hotspot, a Kolmogorov-Smirnov test is performed on the mutation frequency of the top genomic region compared to the normalized mutation frequency of all the lower-ranked regions.
 This continues, then running the Kolmogorov-Smirnov test for the normalized mutation frequency of the top 2 genomic regions compared to the normalized mutation frequency of all lower-ranked regions.
 This process repeats itself, continuously adding an additional genomic regions each time until either the set p-value or empirical distribution threshold is not met.
 Once this cutoff has been reached, an established list of mutation hotspots is provided.